Skip to content

 Overview

 Every agent action generates typed events that are stored in the agent's state and can be retrieved for analysis, debugging, or real-time monitoring.
-The unified events() API provides flexible access to events across namespace hierarchies.
+The events() API provides access to events from an agent's state.

 Key Benefits: - Complete Visibility: See exactly what agents are thinking and doing - Real-time Monitoring: Stream events as agents execute - Debugging: Analyze agent behavior and decision patterns - Multi-agent Coordination: Monitor complex agent interactions - Chronological Ordering: Events are automatically timestamped and sorted